SantiagoEnriqueGA/sega_learn/README.md

 1. Open a terminal or command prompt.
 2. Navigate to the directory where your repository is located.
 3. Run the following command to create the conda environment: `conda env create -f environment.yml`
-4. Activate the newly created environment: `conda activate sega_learn_env`
+4. Activate the newly created environment: `conda activate sega_learn`